2025 Hydration Therapy: Oral Rehydration Lab Codes, IV CPT & ICD-10 Billing Guide for Medicare

-Introduction: In 2025, accurate billing for oral rehydration therapy lab code claims is more critical than ever.
-This article explains the latest CPT and ICD‑10 updates, payer requirements, and best practices to help U.S. medical coders and billers optimize reimbursements.
+Introduction: In 2025, accurate billing for oral rehydration therapy lab code claims, alongside Medicare hydration coding and IV hydration CPT codes, is more critical than ever.
+This comprehensive article explains the latest CPT and ICD-10 for dehydration updates, payer requirements, and best practices to help U.S. medical coders and billers optimize reimbursements for all hydration services.

 Overview of 2025 Coding Updates

-In 2025, ICD‑10‑CM code E86.0 (Dehydration) remains the primary diagnosis code for dehydration requiring oral rehydration therapy :contentReference[oaicite:1]{index=1}.
+In 2025, ICD‑10‑CM code E86.0 (Dehydration) remains the primary diagnosis code for dehydration requiring oral rehydration therapy.
 While no new CPT code specifically for oral rehydration therapy (ORT) has been introduced, billing must rely on related hydration and lab codes.

 CPT Codes Used When Lab Testing Follows ORT